-Students are expected to demonstrate a general knowledge of the aboriginal peoples of Canada comparable in scope and depth to the material covered in FNST 100-3 (The Aboriginal Peoples of Canada).
-Students lacking such knowledge on entering the program will be required to make up the deficiency through suitable course work, normally during their first semester in the MA program.
-Such course work will not count toward the course requirements for the program.
+Students are expected to demonstrate a general knowledge of the Aboriginal Peoples of Canada.
+At a minimum, this knowledge must be comparable in scope and depth to the material covered in FNST 100-3 The Aboriginal Peoples of Canada.
+Students lacking such knowledge on entering the program are required to make up the deficiency through suitable course work, normally during their first semester.
+Such course work does not count toward the course requirements for the program.